BennyAlex/material-design-inspired-color-picker/README.md

 ````html
 <md-color-picker></md-color-picker>
 ````
-A custom elements polyfill is included, so it will work in even in browsers wich do not support the custom-elements specification.
+A custom elements polyfill is included, so it will work even in browsers wich do not support the custom-elements specification.

 ## Api
 The picker let you pass in some options and attributes so you can customize it.